genetronhealth/uvc/README.md

 # Other things

 The environment variable ONE_STEP_UMI_STRUCT has special meaning to UVC.
-Please make sure that ONE_STEP_UMI_STRUCT is either not set or set to the empty string before running UVC.
+Please make sure that ONE_STEP_UMI_STRUCT is either not set (e.g., by using the unset shell command) or set to the empty string before running UVC.
 The python script extract-barcodes.py is obsolete and is replaced by debarcode.
 Compared with extract-barcodes.py, debarcode generates equivalent output but consumes only 40% of its runtime.
 The outputs of these two programs may not be the same in compressed space but are exactly the same in decompressed space.
-The program minivc is a simple SNV caller that runs very fast but has limited sensitivity.
-It can be used for estimating contamination.
+The script bin/uvcnorm.sh can be used for normalizing variants.
+By default, the normalization generates one SNV record per position and one InDel record per position.
+The script bin/uvcSurrogateAlign.sh is still under development and should be be used.

 For more information, please check the wiki.